Skip to main content

 Explore ways to upskill and specialize within this field:

-As a Mental Health Counselor in the Department of Health and Human Services in the state of Nevada involves assessing, diagnosing, and treating individuals with mental health disorders, providing therapy and counseling, and developing individualized treatment plans.
+As a Mental Health Counselor in the Department of Human Services in the state of Nevada involves assessing, diagnosing, and treating individuals with mental health disorders, providing therapy and counseling, and developing individualized treatment plans.
 Key characteristics of this position include strong analytical skills, empathy, and the ability to communicate effectively with diverse populations.
 This role is crucial in promoting mental health and well-being within the community by offering support and guidance to those in need.
 By addressing mental health challenges and fostering resilience, this position plays a vital role in enhancing the overall well-being of Nevada’s residents.

 Salary Range